about

 Reading & Northern Railroad

-Reading & Northern Railroad unveiled its tribute locomotive, numbered 1776, on Veterans Day 2025.
+Reading & Northern Railroad unveiled its first tribute locomotive (top photo), numbered 1776, on Veterans Day 2025.
 The design features red and white stripes on the hood and a blue cab with thirteen stars on the nose.
 Evan Kerr, a Reading & Northern conductor, engineer and dispatcher designed the paint scheme.

 Sierra Northern Railway